Kentish Town: Kentish Town Health Centre

 An architectural design competition was launched by RIBA Competitions and Camden Primary Care Trust and James Wigg Practice to design a new integrated care centre in Kentish Town that would deliver a flagship building, new models of care, enhance integrated working and provide a model for future delivery of primary care throughout the country.
-Through this process Architects AHMM were selected and the building opened in 2008 and has since been credited with a number of awards including RIBA Award for Architecture 2009 and Building Magazine Public Building Project of the Year 2010.
+Through this process Architects AHMM were selected and the building opened in 2008 and has since been credited with a number of awards including the RIBA Award for Architecture 2009 and Building Magazine Public Building Project of the Year 2010.

 Kentish Town Community Centre

 Kentish Town Community Centre is a community centre, created in 2004, to provide meeting spaces and activities for local residents of all ages.